 About Crystal River

 There really is a Crystal River in Crystal River, Florida it is a city in Citrus County, Florida, United States.
-The population was 3,108 in the 2010 census (3,485 in 2000).
-According to the U.S Census estimates of 2012, the city had a population of 3,055.
+According to the United States Census Bureau the population is 3,333 by the most recent count.
 The city was incorporated in 1903 and is the self-professed "Home of the Manatee".

 Crystal River Preserve State Park is located nearby, and Crystal River Archaeological State Park is located in the city's northwest side.
 It is a six mile long winding waterway fed by some 30 springs, connecting Kings Bay with the Gulf of Mexico.
 The bay and the river combine to provide virtually every aquatic activity conceivable—from swimming and diving, to boating, water skiing, fishing and just drifting along admiring the views that make this city “The Gem of the Nature Coast.”
 Crystal River is at the heart of the Nature Coast of Florida.
 The city is situated around Kings Bay, which is spring-fed and so keeps a constant 72 °F (22 °C) temperature year round.
 A cluster of 50 springs designated as a first-magnitude system feeds Kings Bay.
 A first-magnitude system discharges 100 cubic feet or more of water per second, which equals about 64 million gallons of water per day.
 Because of this discharge amount, the Crystal River Springs group is the second largest springs group in Florida, the first being Spring Creek Springs in Wakulla County near Tallahassee.